 Why should you start a blog?

-A blog doesn’t have to be one thing – the topics and discussions should be 100% you.
+A blog doesn't have to be one thing – the topics and discussions should be 100% you.
 You could have a great sense of style and passion for shoes.
-Or maybe you’re obsessed with finding the perfect rosé?
-You have creative freedom and limitless possibilities on your website.
+Or maybe you're obsessed with finding the perfectย rosรฉ?
+You have creative freedom and limitless possibilitiesย on your website.

-You might be wondering what the difference is between a blog and a website.
+You might wonder what the difference between a blog and a website is.
 Great question!
-A website is a more static environment that doesn’t update frequently.
-A blog is updated with articles on a regular basis.
-You can call your new spot a blog or a website; they are semi-interchangeable at this point.
+A website is a more static environment that doesn't update frequently.
+A blog is updated with articles regularly.
+You can call your new spot a blog or a website; they are semi-interchangeable now.

-- You don’t have to know how to code to be a blogger.
-When you use a WordPress blog, the code is there, but it’s built into the theme that you choose.
+1. You don't have to know how to code to be a blogger.
+The code is there when you use a WordPress blog, but it's built into your chosen theme.

-- It doesn’t cost a lot to get started.
-I have a special plan to share from BlueHost just for my blog reading friends which includes a free domain name.
-I like having the domain name and hosting all in one place.
+2. It doesn't cost a lot to get started.ย I like having the domain name and hosting all in one place.

-- You can make boatloads of money on your blog right away.
-Sorry, that’s a myth.
-It takes time to build your audience.
+3. You can make boatloads of money on your blog right away.
+Sorry, that's a myth.
+It takes time to build yourย audience.
 You may make money eventually, but it takes time.

 Can anyone start a blog?